 When any mental health professional is first getting started in their career, one of the things they need to do is find their therapeutic voice.
 That therapeutic voice can vary a lot from one professional to another, and there’s a tendency to settle into and get very comfortable with it.
 Some people will use more clichéd therapist-speak statements and questions than others; I saw another blogger describe this as “shrinky stuff”.
 I’m thinking of things like: “How does that make you feel?”
 “What I hear you saying is…” “It sounds like you’re feeling…”

 I decided early on in my mental health nursing career that I wanted to avoid using therapist-speak as much as I could.
-It just didn’t feel natural for me, and felt like it would be a barrier to bringing my genuine self into interactions.
+It just didn’t feel natural, and tseemed like it would be a barrier to bringing my genuine self into interactions.
 That was later reinforced when I later became a patient as well.
 Excessive therapist-speak it just seemed contrived.
-Of course, it doesn’t mean that the therapist isn’t being genuine, but I just have a hard time getting past it.
+Of course, it doesn’t mean that the therapist isn’t being genuine; I just have a hard time getting past it.

-There are certain things in particular that grate on my nerves, both when I hear colleagues doing them and when I’m the client on the receiving end.
+Certain things in particular grate on my nerves, both when I hear colleagues doing them and when I’m the client on the receiving end.
 My biggest pet peeve?
 Empathic statements worded as simple reflections drive me absolutely bonkers.

 What do I mean by this?
 Obviously, empathy is a good thing, but there are different ways of demonstrating it.
 In psychiatrist Shawn Christopher Shea’s book Psychiatric Interviewing: The Art of Understanding, he described two different kinds of variance in empathic statements.
-One is the level of intuition implied, ranging from reflecting back what the client said to getting deeper into underlying meaning.
-The other level is the degree of certainty vs. hesitancy with regards to knowing the client’s experience that the clinician uses in their empathic statements
+One is the level of intuition implied, ranging from simple reflection to getting deeper into underlying meaning.
+The other level is the degree of certainty vs. hesitancy with regards to conveying understanding of the client’s experience.